kaapana/kaapana/docs/source/tech-basics/helm_charts.rst

 `Helm <https://helm.sh/docs/>`_ has a great documentation and it is definitely a recommended read for a deeper understanding.

 `Helm quickstart <https://helm.sh/docs/intro/quickstart/>`_ provides a fast introduction to main concepts in Helm.
-For the installation part, note that the :term:`server-installation-script` uses snap to fetch the most recent Helm version available.
+For the installation part, note that the :term:`server-deployment-script` uses snap to fetch the most recent Helm version available.

 For a detailed explanation of how to use templates in Helm refer to `helm docs <https://helm.sh/docs/chart_template_guide>`_ .